ethan-allavarpu/ethan-allavarpu/README.md

 Hello, my name is Ethan Allavarpu.
-I am pursuing a Master of Science (M.S.) in Statistics Data Science at **Stanford University**.
-In June 2022, I graduated *summa cum laude* with a Bachelor of Science (B.S.) in Statistics from the **University of California, Los Angeles (UCLA)** and completed the four-year degree program in three years.
+I am pursuing a Master of Science (M.S.) in Statistics Data Science at Stanford University.
+In June 2022, I graduated *summa cum laude* with a Bachelor of Science (B.S.) in Statistics from the University of California, Los Angeles (UCLA) and completed the four-year degree program in three years.

-My fields of interest include technology, marketing, sports, healthcare, political science.
-Next summer (2023), I will join Apple as a Data Science and Visualization Intern as a member of the DataViz team within Hardware Engineering.
+This coming summer (2023), I will join Apple as a Data Science and Visualization Intern as a member of the DataViz team within Hardware Engineering.
+Along with technology, my fields of interest include marketing, environmental science, sports, healthcare, and political science.
 My programming skillset includes Python, R, SQL, and Tableau.
-I am always eager to contribute to research and take on internships in the coming months.
+I am always eager to contribute to research projects in whatever capacity possible.

 To contact me or learn more, you can try any of the following: